 In early September 2022, the Truss Government announced the Energy Price Guarantee (EPG), outlining that typical household energy prices will be capped at £2,500 a year for the next two years.

-While this will partially shelter households from soaring energy costs, it will have an uneven impact across the country due to the North-South divide of energy needs.
+While this will partially shelter households from soaring energy costs, it will have an uneven impact across the country because households outside the Greater South East are more likely to have energy bills above £2,500 due to differences in energy efficiency.

 This follows on from the £15bn support package put forward by the Johnson Government at the end of May 2022.